nimbly/Remodel/README.md

 What if you don't always need a related resource included with every transformation?
 Maybe it's a resource provided only when the requesting client needs it?

-You can pass run-time user supplied includes into the Transformer instance.
+You can pass run-time user supplied includes into the Transformer instance using the ```setIncludes``` method.

 ```php
 $transformer = new BookTransformer;